 What’s the minimum wage in Texas?

-The minimum wage in Texas is currently $7.25 as of 2021.
+The minimum wage in Texas is currently $7.25.
 This is the exact same amount per hour as the federal minimum wage.
 The last time Texas chose to raise its minimum wage was in 2009 when the mandated hourly pay went up to the current $7.25.
 Local governments in Texas continue to raise the minimum wage at the same rate as the state.
 For this reason, Texas cities like Houston have also not seen increases in the minimum wage since 2009.
-To further understand the minimum wage in Texas, you can refer to the 2021 minimum wage poster.

 There are exceptions to the Texas state minimum wage, including tipped employees earning over $20 per month in tips, student workers, employees with disabilities, and workers under 20 years old working for an employer for less than 90 days.
 Additionally, Texas implemented specific minimum pay rates for several occupations including farmworkers, seasonal workers, newspaper deliverers, and “informal” workers (babysitters, etc).
 Lastly, in Texas nonprofit and educational organizations can choose to send an application to the Department of Labor to pay employees less than the state-mandated minimum wage.